MahdiHajibabaei/unified-embedding/README.md

 1. Request the audio files from *Nagrani et al.* and extract the wav files to a directory that would be refered to as *base_address*.

 2. Follow the instructions to *make* the caffe and pycaffe for each aforementioned caffe build, since they contain all the modules in a typical Caffe build there is no need to have Caffe pre-installed on your computer.
-Add Pycaffe's path to the *PYTHONPATH* environment variable by putting the following to the .bashrc:
+Add Pycaffe's path to the *PYTHONPATH* environment variable by copying the following line to the .bashrc:

 	export PYTHONPATH={PATH_TO_CAFFE}/python

 3. Clone this directory

 ### Training with augmentation

 Note: Since there is an intersection between the training, validation and testing split for verification and identification.
 You need to specify which task you want to train for by setting *mode* to either 'identification' or 'verification'.
-If you want to use this pipeline to train on another dataset please modify the content of parse_list to append the address of each sample to *_set and its label to *_label.
+If you want to use this pipeline to train on another dataset please modify the content of parse_list function to append the address of each sample to *_set and its label to *_label.
 Note: if you are not using Sun Grid Engine, set allocated_GPU to the id of the GPU that you wish to use.

-1. Comment the block of the code in *trainAug.py* that initializes the network's coefficient with *net_weights* and train the network from scratch with softmax and cross-entropy loss function by setting the argument of caffe.SGDSolver to "prototxt/ResNet-20_solver.prototxt" and executing the *trainAug.py* script
+1. Comment the following block of the code in *trainAug.py* that initializes the network's coefficient with *net_weights* and trains the network from scratch with softmax and cross-entropy loss function by setting the argument of caffe.SGDSolver to "prototxt/ResNet-20_solver.prototxt" and executing the *trainAug.py* script

+	solver = caffe.SGDSolver("prototxt/LogisticMargin_solver.prototxt")# Network with logistic margin loss function net_weights='result/ResNet-20_512D_iter_61600.caffemodel'
+	print("The network will be initialized with %s" % (net_weights))
+	solver.net.copy_from(net_weights)

-After training is finished the networks' coefficient and the state of solver would be stored in result/, we will use the network coefficient (result/ResNet-20_512D_iter_61600.caffemodel) to initialize the network for training with more discriminative loss functions.
+After training is finished the trained network's coefficients and the state of solver would be stored in *result* directory, we will use the network coefficients (e.g. result/ResNet-20_512D_iter_61600.caffemodel) to initialize the network for training with more discriminative loss functions.

-2. Uncomment the block of the code responsible for fine-tuning that loads the solver of more discriminative loss function and initializes the network with coefficients of softmax with cross entropy trained network.
-Run the script *trainAug.py* again, this time "LM_512D_30_iter_61600.caffemodel" would be saved to result/.
+2. Uncomment the aforementioned block of the code and make sure *net_weights* is set to the address of the previous caffemodel.
+Run the script *trainAug.py* again, this time "LM_512D_30_iter_61600.caffemodel" would be saved to *result* directory.

 3. If you have chosen the mode identification, you need to execute *testIdent.py* script.
 But before executing, please set the variable *net_weights* to caffemodel that you wish to evaluate and *net_prototxt* to prototxt file of structure of network in interest.
 Run the script, in the end of evaluation the top-1 and top-5 accuracy would be printed in the terminal similar to message below: